...

 Anodizing Process: Electrolyte Bath and Current Application

-The core anodizing process involves immersing the aluminum parts in an acid electrolyte bath and passing a direct electrical current through the solution.
-The aluminum part serves as the anode (positive electrode), while cathodes (negative electrodes) are typically made from lead or aluminum.
+The anodizing process at our factory begins by immersing aluminum parts in an acid electrolyte bath and applying a direct electric current.
+The aluminum acts as the anode (positive electrode), while the cathodes (negative electrodes) are typically made of lead or aluminum.
+This current causes the aluminum to form a durable, protective oxide layer that is fully integrated into the metal, significantly improving corrosion resistance and durability.

 Coloring and Sealing